Assize of Bread and Ale

-The law was amended by the Bread Acts of 1822 and 1836, which stipulated that loaves should be sold by the pound, or multiple thereof, and finally repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+The law was amended by the Bread Bread Acts of 1822 and 1836, which stipulated that loaves should be sold by the pound, or multiple thereof, and finally repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
 125).

-Origin

-An assize was originally a fixed sitting of a court or council.
-Under the Angevin monarchy its meaning developed to signify a law based upon "agreed custom".

 Background

 Bread regulation was the most significant and long-lasting commercial law in medieval England.
 The first bread assize law dates back to the 13th century, but its origins are even older.
 This law can be traced back to proclamations from the reigns of Henry II and John that regulated the purchasing requirements of the royal household.

 These assizes adjusted the weight of bread according to the price of wheat.
 The price of bread was always the same, even though the price of grain fluctuated.
 Instead, when the price of grain increased, the weight of bread was reduced accordingly.
 For every increase in the price of wheat, the weight of a loaf fell.
 The Assize of Bread and Ale set the price of ale and the weight for a farthing loaf of bread.
 The act reduced competition and was purportedly given at the request of the bakers of Coventry, embracing several ordinances of Henry III's predecessors.